Conflux-Chain/demo-tool/packages/custom-data-view/README.md

       - 8000:3000
 ```

-then you can use with docker compose
+Then you can use with docker compose

 ```bash
 docker compose up --build